-Until late 1990, digital television broadcasting to the home was thought to be impractical and costly to implement.
+Until around 1990, digital television broadcasting to the home was thought to be impractical and costly to implement.
 During 1991, broadcasters and consumer equipment manufacturers discussed how to form a concerted pan-European platform to develop digital terrestrial TV.
 Towards the end of that year, broadcasters, consumer electronics manufacturers and regulatory bodies came together to discuss the formation of a group that would oversee the development of digital television in Europe.

 This so-called European Launching Group (ELG) expanded to include the major European media interest groups, both public and private, the consumer electronics manufacturers, common carriers and regulators.
-It drafted the MoU establishing the rules by which this new and challenging game of collective action would be played.
+It drafted the Memorandum of Understanding (MoU) establishing the rules by which this new and challenging game of collective action would be played.

 Around this time a separate group, the Working Group on Digital Television, prepared a study of the prospects and possibilities for digital terrestrial television in Europe.
 The highly respected report introduced important new concepts, such as proposals to allow several different consumer markets to be served at the same time (e.g. portable television and HDTV).

 The concept of the MoU was a departure into unexplored territory and meant that commercial competitors needed to appreciate their common requirements and agendas.
 Trust and mutual respect had to be established.

 The MoU was signed by all ELG participants in September 1993, and the Launching Group renamed itself as the Digital Video Broadcasting Project (DVB).

 The DVB Project began the first phase of its work in 1993.
 The initial task was to develop a complete suite of digital satellite, cable, and terrestrial broadcasting technologies in one ‘pre-standardization’ body.